 While Dutasteride is not yet approved for treating hair loss in the US or Europe, it is approved for that purpose in Japan and South Korea.
 Nevertheless, many US doctors are willing to prescribe it for hair growth purposes.
-To get an idea of how effective this medication can be, you can read the hundreds of mostly positive comments in this blog’s Dutasteride testimonials page.
+To get an idea of how effective this medication can be, you can read the hundreds of mostly positive comments in this blog’s Dutasteride reviews page.

-Side Effect Fears from Ingesting Oral Dutasteride
+Side Effect Fears from Oral Dutasteride

-I tried Dutasteride pills many years ago shortly after they first came out, but got paranoid about the potential side effects and stopped after several months of experimentation.
-However, based on the above mentioned numerous positive testimonials on this blog, I restarted the drug last year, albeit taking the recommended 0.5 mg per day dosage every second day rather than daily.
-As far as my hair loss goes, Dutasteride has been a miracle and instead of shedding 100 plus hairs after my daily shower, I shed 10-20 now.
-As far as regrowth goes, I have definitely seen some in my crown, but not elsewhere as far as I can tell.
+I tried Dutasteride pills many years ago shortly after they first came out.
+However, I got paranoid about the potential side effects, and stopped after several months of experimentation.
+However, based on the above mentioned numerous positive testimonials on this blog, I restarted the drug last year.
+I take the recommended 0.5 mg per day dosage every second day, rather than daily.
+Perhaps one day I can use topical Dutasteride.
+Or more likely, topical finasteride.

 Hopefully my fears are overblown, and most studies from around the world seem to suggest so.
 Dutasteride is largely well tolerated per most research findings and very few people get major long-term side effects upon cessation of the drug.
 However, since the drug was only approved to treat enlarged prostates in 2001, there are very few studies out there that follow people who have taken the drug for 10 plus years.

-Mesotherapy with Dutasteride in the Treatment of Androgenetic Alopecia
+Mesotherapy with Dutasteride in Treating Androgenetic Alopecia

 Last week, I got a great surprise when I was browsing through PubMed for the keyword “Dutasteride”.

-It seems like a new way of applying Dutasteride through mesotherapy scalp injections seems to give great results with no side effects.
-This potentially groundbreaking study comes from Spain.
+This new potentially groundbreaking study comes from Spain.
 Moreover, the best part of the story is that:

 “Laboratory tests showed no differences between serum hormone levels before and after treatment”.